 Wide silicone straws are perfect for smoothies.
 I have metal straws, but I’m afraid I’m going to chip a tooth one day.
 Silicone is softer on your teeth, making this ideal for kids and toddlers too.
 They come with a squeegee to ensure that you can get them clean.
 Moldy straws are no fun.
 These are perfect for the heath nut or environmentalist in your life.

 10. Recipe Box, varies

 I have one of these in my kitchen for quick reference.
 My most used recipes get written on an index card and filed in a box with alphabetized dividers.
-Write out a few of your favorites and include those in your gifted box to get the person you give this too started.
+Include a few of your favorite recipes to make a fun gift.
 You could bundle this with some seasoning mixes or samples of your favorite sweets, and include those recipes in the box!